kbedjeti/WIAQ/README.md

 ## Notes

-- The schedule runs hourly ~6am-6pm Central.
-GitHub's cron uses UTC and scheduled runs are often delayed by a few minutes to an hour at busy times.
+- The schedule attempts a run every 15 minutes.
+This is overscheduled due to frequent drops from load.
 - The script exits quietly on fetch hiccups but fails loudly (red X + GitHub notification email) if the SMTP send fails, so you'll notice broken creds.
 - GitHub pauses schedules in repos with no activity for ~60 days; the state